Dear clients & travelers,

-All international arrivals should travel with either a) a valid negative PCR Covid-19 test result taken within the past 3 days, or a covid passport proof of vaccine (showing that both dosis have been administered at least 14 days prior to entering the country).
-By presenting either of these documents, no quarantine period will be required.
-Airport staff will also take your temperature on arrival, and request that you fill-out a health questionaire.
+All international arrivals should travel with either a) a valid negative PCR Covid-19 test result taken within the past 72 hours, or a b)covid passport proof of vaccine (showing that both dosis have been administered at least 14 days prior to entering the country).
+All passengers should also complete and print out a copy of the Travellers Health Declaration found onlin here: https://encuestas.msp.gob.ec/index.php/947917?lang=es.

 Galapagos National Park successfully re-opened to visitors on 1st July 2020, and many tours/cruises are now operating.

-In the meantime, a negative PCR test result taken within the past 3 days must be presented at check-in to travel.
 Happy Gringo have a list of medical clinics who provide a quick PCR testing service, and we are happy to help with organising this for you.
 To make life even easier, for a small extra fee these tests can even de carried out in your own hotel.
 It is important to use a trustworthy clinic that is officially registered to perform these tests as they will share your test result directly with the airport authorities.